GlareDB/glaredb.github.io/_glaredb/examples/e-commerce.md

 }
 ```

-## Step 2: Postgres - Transactional Data
+## Step 2: Postgres - transactional data

-In your Postgres database, you have a `transactions` table structured as follows:
+In your Postgres database, you have a `transactions` table
+structured as follows:

 ```sql
 CREATE TABLE transactions (